-ACT Alliance.
-As such, all project documentation - such as attendance sheets, training materials, forms, and other related documents used as part of project activities, contain if possible, the relevant logos to acknowledge ACT Alliance and/or back donor support.
+ACT Members acknowledge the source of funding whenever possible for any and all projects funded by the ACT Alliance.
+As such, all project documentation - such as attendance sheets, training materials, forms, and other related documents used as part of project activities, shall contain, if possible, the relevant logos to acknowledge ACT Alliance and/or back donor support.
 At project sites in the host community and camp, staff and volunteers wear vests and IDs identify of both their organization and ACT Alliance as a supporter of the activities.
 ACT Alliance's support will be acknowledged verbally during community events and/or during media campaigns.
-RM will support with communication tools when feasible such as high resolution photos, short video and human interest stories which can be used for public communication and reporting purposes with written consent from whoever is present in such videos and pictures, a low visibility strategy will be respected when required by the sensitivity of the issue.
+RM will support with communication tools when feasible such as high-resolution photos, short video and human-interest stories which can be used for public communication and reporting purposes with written consent from whoever is present in such videos and pictures, a low visibility strategy will be respected when required by the sensitivity of the issue.